Your personal

 Insomnia is a sleep disorder characterized by persistent difficulty falling asleep, staying asleep, or achieving restorative sleep, despite adequate opportunity and circumstances.
 It often leads to daytime impairments such as fatigue, mood disturbances, and cognitive difficulties.

-- Acute Insomnia: Short-term episodes often triggered by life events or changes in routine.- Chronic Insomnia: Occurs at least three times per week and persists for three months or longer.
+- Chronic insomnia: Occurs at least three times per week and persists for three months or longer.

 Unlike other sleep issues that may be triggered by temporary factors like stress or changes in routine, chronic insomnia persists without an obvious cause, making it particularly challenging to address.